Ice Cream Kolacky Cookies

 - 2 cups all purpose flour

-- 1/2 cup cold butter, 1 stick
+- 1/2 cup butter, cold, cubed

 - 1 cup vanilla ice cream, full fat

-- fruit preserves, apricot and blackberry
+- 1/4 cup fruit preserves, apricot and blackberry

-- 2 oz cream cheese plus 1 tablespoon powdered sugar
+- 2 oz cream cheese

-- powdered sugar for dusting
+- 1 Tablespoon powdered sugar

-- Add ice cream in the same way, cutting into the flour mixture until a dough forms.
+- ADD ice cream in the same way, cutting into the flour mixture until a dough forms.
 You can use a stand mixer with a dough hook for this step if you have one.

-- Place parchment paper or a silicone baking mat on top of your baking sheet.
-This will make any fruit preserve spills easy to clean up.
+- PLACE parchment paper or a silicone baking mat on top of your baking sheet.
+This will make any fruit preserve spillage easy to clean up.
 Transfer cookies to the baking sheet.